 There’s Kiran whose brightly coloured clothes match her energy, who fought with her family and insisted on a job and independence.
 “I am blind, but my mind is not blind,” she says.

-Meera reads us stories of grit and perseverance of the differently abled from her book, You Can.
+reads us stories of grit and perseverance of th

 It takes your breath away.